-This list includes the top five best UniFi consoles (equivalent to “routers”) you can confidently consider, based on my real-world experience.
-It will also include tips on which UniFi switch or access points to match, depending on your broadband speed and whether your home is wired with network cables or not.
+This post includes the current five best UniFi Cloud Gateways, a.k.a.
+UniFi consoles or “routers” if you will, based on my real-world experience, for home users or SMBs.
+It will also include tips on which UniFi switches or access points to pair with them, depending on your broadband speed and whether your home is wired with network cables.

 Tip

-All UniFi Cloud Gateways (also known as UniFi consoles) share the same basic features and settings, but their capacities, namely the breadth and depth of applications they can handle, vary depending on the hardware specs.
+All UniFi Cloud Gateways (a.k.a.
+Network-enabled UniFi consoles) share the same basic features and settings.
+However, their capacitiesβspecifically the number, breadth, and depth of UniFi applications they can handle simultaneouslyβvary depending on the hardware specifications.

 - Talk: A locally hosted Voice-over-IP system.

-- Access: A “platform designed for Access Control Systems”—per Ubiquiti.
-Examples include door-related security IoT devices, such as doorbells, key fobs, locks, etc.
+- Access: A “platform designed for Access Control Systems”βper Ubiquiti.
+Examples include door-related security IoT devices such as doorbells, key fobs, and locks.

 - Connect: Application that manages digital signage and EV Stations

-Below are the top five best UniFi consoles (or gateways) and why you should consider them.
+Below are the top 5 best UniFi consoles (or Cloud Gateways), along with reasons to consider them.
 All of them are similar.
-While the numbers are based on their rating, any of these will work equally well as long as you pick the right one for your situation.
+While the numbers are based on their rating and my recommendation, any of these will work equally well as long as you pick the right one for your situation.

 ![]() | ![]() | ![]() | ![]() | ![]() | |